-This past weekend, I worked in my community garden in Brooklyn to clean up some of the damage caused by Hurricane Sandy and to prepare the growing beds for the coming winter.
+This past weekend, I worked in my community garden in Brooklyn to prepare the growing beds for the coming winter.
 In a small, overlooked area of the garden, giant sunflowers had grown, some at least nine feet tall, with dark green foliage topped by clusters of sunny yellow flowers that drew bees by the dozen.
 As summer gave way to fall, the flowers had dropped off and the leaves started to brown; most of the plants were bent over in two from the winds of the storm.

 Volunteers helped cut the plants down, and then another gardener started digging underneath the stalks.
 The sunflowers that had never failed to cheer me up in the summer had produced another gift -- a pile of (aptly) named sunchokes.
 The little knobby nuggets flummoxed most of the gardeners who gathered around - most of them had never eaten a sunchoke and were unsure of what to do with them.
 I assured them that sunchokes are a versatile veggie, as delicious raw as as they are cooked.